-If the grasscycling technique is being used on turf, the lawn will still require a yearly application of fertilizer to look its best.
+If the grasscycling technique is being used on turf, the lawn will still require a yearly application of fertilizer to look its best but research indicates that you can often reduce the seasonal total by one-third when you recycle clippings.
 On an average, dried clippings only contain 2 - 5 % N. However, this amount of N is slowly released and will not produce an immediate "greening-up" effect.